 Foundation: There is no “us” and “them,” but only us.
 We created indirectly our government and our laws; either by our vote, or acquiescence.
 We can have the peaceful, abundant, reasonably fair world we say that we want by making certain choices in how we act, vote, shop, and what we teach our children.
 (And what we allow them to be taught).

 Many solutions to common problems might seem common-sensical (i.e. taxing the rich a bit more to pay for more services for the poor) but we have a long, rich history replete with lessons from which to draw.
-Choosing solution “A” might seem like a “no brainer,” but has solution “A” already been chosen sometime in the past?
+Choosing solution “A” might seem like a “no brainer,” but has solution “A” already been implemented in the past?
 How did it fare?
 What were the unintended consequences, if any?
 When using lessons from history to urge caution, the reply is often, “But this time is different.”
 Sometimes it is, sometimes it isn’t.
 We must strive to answer that question honestly, and free of agenda.

 Certain “truths” should be taught and memorized.
 For example, Eisenhower’s speech on the Military-Industrial complex: What was he saying, in essence?
 I think he was saying, “If we have a standing military, and someone stands to profit from it’s function and consumption (i.e. using up bombs and bullets) then the people who stand to profit are going to find something for that standing army to do.
 Entities have a survival directive just like living organisms.
 See my article that subject here.